Lockington, East Riding of Yorkshire

 The name Lockington probably derives from the Old English Locaingtūn meaning 'settlement connected with Loca', or 'settlement of/at the enclosure'.

-The parish church of St Mary is a Grade I listed building.
+The Anglican St Mary's Church, Lockington is a Grade I listed building.

 The A164 road and the Yorkshire Coast railway line from Hull to Scarborough both pass through the parish.
 Until 13 June 1960 Lockington railway station operated on the line.
 The level crossing adjacent to the station was the scene of a fatal accident on 26 July 1986.

 In 1823 Lockington was in the civil parish of Lockington and of Kilnwick, in the Wapentake of Harthill.
 A National School existed in the village.
 Population was 491, with occupations including thirteen farmers, two carpenters, two shoemakers, a blacksmith, a tailor, a bricklayer, a corn miller, and the landlord of The Buck public house.
 Residents included the parish clerk, a schoolmaster, and a gentleman.
 A carrier operated between the village and Hull and Beverley once a week.